GLOBAL MARKETS-Stocks retreat on Ukraine news, bond yields fall

 * Bund yields plumb record lows below 1 pct

-* Dollar strengthens versus euro (Updates market action to midday U.S. trading)
+* Dollar strengthens versus euro (Adds U.S. market open; changes dateline; previous LONDON)

 By Herbert Lash

-NEW YORK, Aug 15 Global equity markets retreated on Friday on news that Ukraine forces had engaged a Russian armored column on Ukrainian soil overnight, while yields on benchmark German bunds plumbed record lows below 1 percent.
+NEW YORK, Aug 15 Global equity markets retreated on Friday on a report of Ukraine forces engaging a Russian armored column on Ukrainian soil, while yields on benchmark German bunds plumbed record lows below 1 percent on news of the military tensions.

-Ukraine said its forces had attacked and partly destroyed the Russian column, a firefight that would mark a dramatic worsening of the conflict, if confirmed.

-Investors have worried about a deepening stand-off between Ukraine and Russia, though recent signs of easing tensions had lifted equity markets, especially in Europe.

-"It is hard to know how serious this is, but any sustained upturn in violence could lead to a short-term setback," said Jim McDonald, chief investment strategist at Chicago-based Northern Trust Asset Management.

-Despite the decline in equities, leading U.S. stock indexes remained on track for a second straight week of gains, and the benchmark S&P 500 is less than 2 percent from a record closing high set in July.
+A Ukrainian military spokesman said that Ukraine forces had tracked the armored column after it crossed the border.

+The Ukrainian president told British authorities that Ukraine artillery had destroyed part of the armored equipment that crossed the border during the night, according to a presidential website.

-MSCI's all-country world equity index fell 0.19 percent, while the FTSEurofirst 300 index of leading European shares fell 0.45 percent to close at 1,323.10, after trading 0.8 percent higher earlier in the session.
+MSCI's all-country world equity index fell 0.2 percent, while the FTSEurofirst 300 index of leading European shares fell 0.45 percent, after trading 0.8 percent higher earlier in the session.

 Stocks also retreated on Wall Street.